w3c/wai-curricula/content/content-author/multimedia.md

 {% include excol.html type="middle" %}

 Captions are a text version of the speech and non-speech audio information needed to understand the content.

-[Intro paragraph TBD].
+Demonstrate different approaches and tools to providing captions.

 #### Learning Outcomes for Topic